 Now you will find a graph.
 This shows the times of the day your followers are online.
 From here, you can determine the absolute BEST time of the day to post.
 That helps ensure that you get your best content shared with your fans.

 As you can see from this screenshot, the majority of the users online at 8:00 pm.
 That is, therefore, the key time I want to post my content.
 That will be the base from which all other posting times are determined.

 So, if I am planning to post eight times daily, I know that I need to make sure that I include the 8 pm time slot.
 I can use that as my first time and then build it up from there.
 Then, I will determine the other times of the day I will post content.
 Here is an example of how this schedule might look:

 As you can see here, I now know when I will schedule Facebook posts.
 I even added in the type of post I will make.
 That helps me locate the content I want to share and make sure I am getting an even mix of my content shared along with others.

 Remember that this is your guide and not the end-all of how you will post.
 You may need to make adjustments and tweaks to your schedule.
 This may include time or content.
 Continue to adjust until you find the right groove for your site.

 There is a lot of discussion about how to go about scheduling your Facebook posts.
 Some people swear by using the Facebook scheduling tool and others use third-party apps.

 Why the disagreement?

 The truth is that it has to do with engagement.
 Some pages have very little luck with reach and engagement when they use a third-party scheduler.
 Others have noticed any difference at all.

 You will actually have to put forth the time to try both to really learn what will work for your page and what will not.
-I wish that there were a black and white answer, but there isn’t.
+I wish that there was a black and white answer, but there isn’t.